Refining Hearts Reveals the Way of Wisdom

 God tests the heart as fire refines precious metal.

-3 The refining pot is for silver, and the furnace for gold, but Yahweh tests the hearts.
+3 A crucible for silver and a furnace for gold, but the LORD is the tester of hearts.

 God tests the heart as fire refines precious metal.